cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

     :align: center
     :alt: Message about the blocked admin panel and Pay the fees button

-Warn vendors about their debts and keep track of your debtors
+Warn Vendors about Their Debts and Keep Track of Your Debtors
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The add-on adds many different notifications.
 For example, it notifies the vendor or the marketplace owner: